openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 #### Credential Request

-The following additional parameters are defined for credential issuance requests and this Credential format.
+The following additional parameters are defined for Credential Requests and this Credential format.

 * `types`: REQUIRED.
 JSON array as defined in (#authorization_jwt_vc_json).
 The credential issued by the issuer MUST at least contain the values listed in this claim.
 * `credentialSubject`: OPTIONAL.
 A JSON object as defined in (#authorization_jwt_vc_json).
 This object determines the optional claims to be added to the credential to be issued.